2026 NBA All-Star Game

-The 2026 NBA All-Star Game will be an exhibition game played on February 15, 2026, the 75th edition.
-It will be hosted by the Los Angeles Clippers at the Intuit Dome in Inglewood, California.
-It will be the seventh All Star Game to be played in the Los Angeles metropolitan area, the fourth hosted by the Clippers, and the first one to be played in Inglewood since 1983.
-The game will be televised nationally by NBC for the first time since 2002 and will stream live on Peacock.
+The 2026 NBA All-Star Game was a round-robin tournament played on February 15, 2026, the 75th edition.
+It was hosted by the Los Angeles Clippers at the Intuit Dome in Inglewood, California, during the 2025–26 NBA season.
+It was the seventh NBA All-Star Game to be played in the Los Angeles metropolitan area, the fourth hosted by the Clippers (their first without a co-host), and the first one played in Inglewood since the Los Angeles Lakers hosted it in 1983.
+The game was televised nationally by NBC for the first time since 2002 and streamed live on Peacock.

+It consisted of a three-team round-robin tournament, with the top two teams advancing to a championship game.
+The teams, two composed of American players (USA Stars and USA Stripes) and one of international players (Team World), were drafted by the league from a pool of twenty-four selected through a voting process.
+Following the round-robin games, the USA Stripes finished with a 2–0 record, while the USA Stars finished 1–1 to secure the second seed and Team World was eliminated as they went winless at 0–2 against both USA teams.
+In the championship round, the USA Stars defeated the USA Stripes to win the tournament.
+Anthony Edwards was named the All-Star Most Valuable Player (MVP).

+The surrounding weekend festivities featured the return of the Shooting Stars competition, replacing the Skills Challenge for at least this year.

 Background

-The announcement was made on January 16, 2024, at a press conference held by the Los Angeles Clippers at the then-under-construction Intuit Dome in Inglewood.
-In attendance at the announcement were NBA commissioner Adam Silver, Clippers Chairman Steve Ballmer, Clippers President of Business Operations Gillian Zucker, Los Angeles Mayor Karen Bass, and Inglewood Mayor James T. Butts Jr..
+The announcement for 2026's All-Star Game was made on January 16, 2024, at a press conference held by the Los Angeles Clippers at the then-under-construction Intuit Dome in Inglewood.
+In attendance at the announcement were NBA commissioner Adam Silver, Clippers chairman Steve Ballmer, Clippers president of business operations Gillian Zucker, Los Angeles mayor Karen Bass, and Inglewood mayor James T. Butts Jr.

-During an interview on Fox Sports 1's Breakfast Ball on June 4, 2025, Silver revealed that the game will most likely be played in a format pitting U.S. players against international players.
+During an interview on Fox Sports 1's Breakfast Ball on June 4, 2025, Silver revealed that the game would most likely be played in a format pitting U.S. players against international players.
 He cited the concurrent 2026 Winter Olympics on NBC and the success of the NHL's 4 Nations Face-Off as influences on the format.

 Format change

-On November 12, 2025, the NBA announced that the NBA All-Star Game will adopt a new USA vs. the World format.
-The game will take the form of a round-robin tournament featuring three teams: two composed of American players and one of international players, each consisting of at least eight members.
-The top two teams based on record will advance to the championship game.
-In the event of a three-way tie after the third game, point differential will serve as the tiebreaker.
-All four games will be played with a 12-minute time limit.
+On November 12, 2025, the NBA announced that the NBA All-Star Game would adopt a new USA vs. the World format.
+The game would take the form of a round-robin tournament featuring three teams: two composed of American players and one of international players, each consisting of at least eight members.
+The top two teams based on record would advance to the championship game.
+In the event of a three-way tie after the third game, point differential would serve as the tiebreaker.
+All four games would be played with a 12-minute time limit.